kbalzereit/ai-benchmark/README.md

 ## Developers

 The AI-Benchmark has been developed by Kaja Balzereit, Alexander Diedrich, Jonas Ginster, Stefan Windmann of the Machine Learning group of Fraunhofer IOSB-INA.
-Fraunhofer IOSB-INA is the Industrial Automation Branch of Fraunhofer IOSB, located in Lemgo, Germany.
+Fraunhofer IOSB-INA is the Industrial Automation Branch of Fraunhofer IOSB, located in Lemgo, Germany (https://www.iosb-ina.fraunhofer.de/en/divisions/Machine-Learning.html).

+## Contact

+If you have questions, please contact Kaja Balzereit (kaja.balzereit@iosb-ina.fraunhofer.de).